-- your attorney goes to trial in front of a jury on your behalf and is able to prove you not guilty, and
+- your attorney goes to trial in front of a jury on your behalf and can prove you not guilty, and

-- files a motion to seal and destroy your arrest record and it's granted by the judge.
+- files a motion to seal and destroy your arrest record, and the judge grants it.

 Unfortunately, that's not always easy to do.
-Better than 90% of the arrests that are made for solicitation of prostitution in Los Angeles county result in some sort of a conviction.
-So, you can't always just get that not guilty verdict and get your record sealed and destroyed.
+Better than 90% of the arrests made for solicitation of prostitution in Los Angeles county result in some conviction.
+So, you can't always get that not guilty verdict and get your record sealed and destroyed.

 Diversion Programs in California

 There are diversion programs though across LA county.
-So, if you can qualify and the prosecutors agree to some sort of a diversion program that permits you to avoid a conviction and then later seal and destroy your record, that is a feasible thing that I've seen happen.
+So, if you can qualify and the prosecutors agree to some diversion program that permits you to avoid a conviction and then later seals and destroys your record, that is a possible thing that I've seen happen.

 This is one way that I've helped my clients in these California Penal Code 647(b) solicitation of prostitution cases.

-So, number one, wherever your case is pending, whatever court it's pending in, they've got to be amenable to doing these diversionary programs where you end up getting no conviction and are able to seal and destroy your record, typically after a year from the date that the incident occurs.
+So, number one, wherever your case is pending, whatever court it's pending in, they've got to be amenable to doing these diversionary programs where you end up getting no conviction and can seal and destroy your record, typically after a year from the date that the incident occurs.

 Sealing Your Arrest Record in California – PC 851.91

-There's a new seal and destroy that's come out under Penal Code Section 851.91, which is called The Care Act, that took effect on January 1, 2018.
+There's a new seal and destroy that's come out under Penal Code Section 851.91, called The Care Act, that took effect on January 1, 2018.

-Senate Bill 393 was signed into law by California Governor Jerry Brown on October 12, 2017.
+Senate Bill 393 was signed by California Governor Jerry Brown on October 12, 2017.

-The finding of factual innocent is much more difficult.
-But, if you can get it sealed and destroyed and get your conviction erased, that really puts you in a strong position moving forward.
+The finding of the factual innocent is much more difficult.
+But, if you can get it sealed and destroyed and get your conviction erased, that puts you in a strong position moving forward.